 - 2. Charging foil by charge transfer: - a.
 A piece of foil is suspended by a silk thread.
-Ground the foil by touching it with your fingers; this will remove any excess charge that is on the foil, as shown at right (note that there are an equal number of positive and negative charges). - Charge the rubber rod with a piece of fur, then slowly bring it near the foil don't let b. the rod and foil touch just yet!
+Ground the foil by touching it with your fingers; this will remove any excess charge that is on the foil (Figure 2).
+Note that there are an equal number of positive and negative charges. - b.
+Charge the rubber rod with a piece of fur, then slowly bring it near the foil don't let the rod and foil touch just yet!
 Describe what happens, and explain why.
-Your sketch should show how the charges move on the foil - keep in mind that only the negative charges are free to move! - Now let the negatively charged rubber rod touch the foil, and then hold the rod near c. the foil.
-Again describe what happens, and explain why.

-- d.
-Charge the glass rod with a piece of paper towel, and carefully move it toward the charged foil (don't let them touch just yet!)
-Describe the reaction of the foil. - Note that you have created a device that will detect the presence of a charged object; if you know e. the charge on the foil, you can then determine the sign of the charge on the object by observing the behavior of the foil.
+Your sketch should show how the charges move on the foil keep in mind that only the negative charges are free to move! - c.
+Now let the charged rubber rod touch the foil, and then hold the rod near the foil.
+Again describe what happens, and explain why. - d.
+Charge the glass rod with a piece of paper towel, and carefully move it toward the charged foil (don't let the rod touch the foil just yet!).
+Describe the reaction of the foil. - e.
+Note that you have created a device that will detect the presence of a charged object; if you know the charge on the foil, you can then determine the sign of the charge on the object by observing the behavior of the foil.
 Do your results for the charge on each rod agree with your results using the oscilloscope?